 During the brief time I’ve spent working with the MC51, I’ve thoroughly enjoyed its warm, revealing sound and its versatility.

-Edwin Pfanzagl-Cardone, head of the acoustic department of the world-famous Salzburg Festival, for the magazine MEDIA BIZ.
+Edwin Pfanzagl-Cardone, head of the acoustic department of the world-famous Salzburg Festival.

 John Emrich, drummer/percussionist, sound designer, producer/engineer (BFD2, JEX, Decatom, Modern Drummer)